 Finishing row: Sc in 1st ch space, dc in skipped stitch under ch space, (sc, dc in skipped st under ch space) rpt () in each ch 1 space till end of row.
 End with hdc in last ch.
 Fasten off and weave in ends.

-Did you have lots of fun making this blanket?
+Did you have lots of fun making this simple pattern?
 Love this stitch?
-Check out these patterns I know you will love!
+Check out these patterns including my most popular made from Bernat Blanket Yarn I know you will love!